uviclibraries/surveys/images.md

 6. You can modify the background opacity as well once you have added your image by moving the toggle side to side.
 <img src="images/background.png">

+Important tip: Images larger than 600px may be cut off.
+Make sure to view the preview of all devices in Survey Monkey

 [Optional: Survey Creation Reference Sheet](reference-sheet.html){: .btn .btn-blue